-Perineum, labia, cervix, uterus, and adnexae are examined for masses, tenderness, ulceration, and discharge.
+Perineum, labia, cervix, uterus, and adnexa are examined for masses, tenderness, ulceration, and discharge.

-Observe the pubic hair to assess sexual development.
-Visual examination of the external genitalia includes:
+INSPECTION: Visual examination includes:

-Labia minora are inspected for:

-Herpes simplex ulcers (shallow, small, painful ulcers on red bases),

-Syphilitic chancre (firm, painless ulcer), and

-Inflammation of Bartholin cyst.

-The clitoris is hypertrophied in cases of masculinization.

-The introitus may show imperforate hymen in girls presenting with difficulty during urination or acute urinary retention (figure 77).
+- Mons pubis: Observe the pubic hair to assess sexual development. - Labia majora and minora are inspected for: - Herpes simplex ulcers (shallow, small, painful ulcers on red bases), - Syphilitic chancre (firm, painless ulcer), and - Inflammation of Bartholin cyst. - The clitoris is hypertrophied in cases of masculinization. - Vaginal introitus may show imperforate hymen in girls presenting with difficult urination or acute urinary retention (figure 77).